 - 1/2 teaspoon ground black pepper

-- Mix all ingredients together and store in an airtight (mason) jar or lock and lock sealed plastic container.
+- Prepare the dry mix: Mix all dry mix ingredients together and store in an airtight (mason) jar or lock and lock sealed plastic container.

 Keywords: Homemade Condensed Soup Mix, homemade, easy, quick, crock pot, MSG free, family budget recipe.